JSchlarb/grafana-websocket-plugin/CONTRIBUTING.md

 3. Node.js

    Node.js can be installed using a package manager with the command `sudo apt install nodejs` but often times this is an older version.
-We need to run `yarn`, which depends on version 14 or greater of Node.js.
+We need to run npm scripts, which depend on Node.js 22 or greater.

    Display your Node version using `node -v`.
 To move to a newer version, [install the Node Version Manager](https://github.com/nvm-sh/nvm#install--update-script) (`nvm`) and use it to install and switch to a newer version: